Learn Modern Standard Arabic Basics: A Complete Beginner’s Guide

 Wrote the boy the letter (كَتَبَ الولدُ الرِسالةَ) → “The boy wrote the letter.”

-Another feature to be aware of is the masculine or feminine nature of nouns, and the effect this has on adjectives and verbs which must match the gender of the noun.
+Another MSA feature is the masculine or feminine nature of nouns and the effect this has on adjectives and verbs, which must agree with the noun’s gender.

 • Masculine nouns: Often unmarked (default),